Valais Blacknose Breed Standards

 - Stunted growth

-- Only one testicle present
+- Only one testicle is present.

 - Scrotal hernia

-Markings
+Markings on Males:

-- Black tail spots
+- Black spots under the tail

-- Markings missing from knees, hocks or head
+- Markings missing from knees, hocks, or head

-Major flaw in the fleece/wool i.e.
+Major flaw in the fleece/wool, i.e.

-- Kemp and/or tender fibers (Kemp fibers are short, medullated (hollow) fibers with pointed tips that may be found within fleece.
-Kemp is undesirable in fleece because it does not take up dye and is coarse, brittle, weak and ‘prickly.
-Tender or ‘hunger-fine’ fibers are thinned and break easily, and may occur due to malnutrition, disease and/or scarring).
+- Kemp is undesirable in fleece because it does not take up the dye and is coarse, brittle, weak, and ‘prickly.
+Tender or ‘hunger-fine’ fibers are thinned and break easily and may occur due to malnutrition, disease, and/or scarring.

 |